 Smithfield’s False Advertising Campaign Duped Consumers

-Our complaint lists in detail the numerous and specific false claims Smithfield has peddled to consumers and the general public about its pandemic response.
+Our complaint lists in detail the numerous and specific false claims Smithfield has peddled about its pandemic response.
 Here’s a summary of what our lawsuit alleges:

 Throughout the COVID-19 pandemic, Smithfield has mounted a distinctly aggressive public relations campaign geared toward leveraging the pandemic to increase its profits.
 Through advertisements, social media statements, and website representations, Smithfield has adopted a two-step press offensive to mislead consumers and salvage its image — and its bottom line.

 First, Smithfield has misrepresented to consumers that a countrywide meat shortage was imminent.
-This fear-mongering is designed to create a revenue-generating feedback loop; It stokes and exploits consumer panic, in turn causing demand for Smithfield’s meat products to surge.
+This fear-mongering was designed to create a revenue-generating feedback loop.
+It aimed to stoke and exploit panic, and in turn cause demand for Smithfield’s meat products to surge.

 FACT: OUR MEAT SUPPLY WAS NEVER IN DANGER